bhanupratapsinghcs/bhanupratapsinghcs/README.md

 ### Hi there 👋

-**I'm Bhanu Pratap Singh**, and _I'm a ✨ Full Stack Web Developer and Machine Learnind enthusiast_ ✨
+**I'm Bhanu Pratap Singh**, and _I'm a ✨ Full Stack Web Developer and Machine Learning enthusiast_ ✨

 <!--
 Here are some ideas to get you started: